philipxlee/baba-is-you/doc/plan/DESIGN_PLAN.md

 * We will use the Factory design pattern
 * We will use the Strategy design pattern
 * We will use the Visitor design pattern
+* We'll be sharing APIs between the respective models and views to avoid repetition.